-We send out two weekly emails to more than 1,300 comics; one with the sign-up protocol (Thursday night) and one with the bookings (Sunday evening).
+We send out two weekly emails to more than 1,300 comics; one with the sign-up protocol (Thursday night) and one with the bookings (Monday).
 Because of the timing of our pre-sign-up shows, our booking week runs from Monday to Sunday.
 This means when you get the booking email Thursday night, you are requesting time for the Sunday that is 10 days away.
 The performance listserv sign-up form is at the bottom of this page.

 If you are new to comedy or the area we ask that you help us get a big crowd by talking to folks on the street ("barking/flyering"), inviting friends ("bringing"), coming in with a rec ("being a working, funny comedian"), submitting a funny tape or helping us market in another way.
 You can sign up for the email list below; however, you should read the rest of this page before you do.